Editors (band): Formation (2002–2004)

 Ed Lay replaced drummer Geraint Owen, who began to focus on his Welsh band The Heights.
-Under this lineup they became known as Snowfield.
+Under this line-up they became known as Snowfield.
 They played their debut gig under that name at the request of Fused Magazine in March 2003.
 The following summer the band self-released a demo six-track EP, of which all six songs went on to become future Editors songs.
 In the autumn of 2003, after graduation, the band relocated to Birmingham, the home of their management and the nearest big city.

 For the next year, the band members worked part-time jobs along in addition to working in the band.
 After regular gigging around the Midlands, it was not long until word of mouth helped them become a popular unsigned band.
 They sent out a one-track demo of "Bullets".
 The demo attracted the interest of several British labels, including thirty A&R reps who came to see them play in Birmingham.
 In October 2004, the group signed to indie label Kitchenware Records.
 At that point they changed their band name to Editors.